kub-berlin/kub-template/README.md

 1. Install requirements

-        gem install --user-install sass
+        npm install -g node-sass

 2. Run `make`

 3. Once you are finished with a new feature, add the compiled files to the repository.
-Please add the updated files in a separate commit.
+Please add the updated CSS files in a separate commit.